-By writing the grand potential as an explicit function of the density matrix we have elucidated the relation between two popular methods used to study superconducting systems: the mean-field approximation and the generalized random phase approximation, which is usually considered a beyond mean-field approximation.
-Indeed we have calculated the superfluid weight as the second derivative of the grand potential and found a general and gauge invariant result, Eq.~\eqref{eq:main_Ds_GRPA}, which differs from the standard mean-field result used in the literature (with the exception of Refs.~\onlinecite{Chan2021} and~\onlinecite{Huhtinen2022}), Eq.~\eqref{eq:Ds_mf}.
+By writing the mean-field grand potential as an explicit function of the density matrix, we have also elucidated the relation between two popular methods used to study superconducting systems: the mean-field approximation and the generalized random phase approximation, which is usually considered a beyond mean-field approximation.
+Indeed, we have calculated the superfluid weight as the full second derivative of the grand potential and found a general and gauge invariant result~\eqref{eq:main_Ds_GRPA}, which differs from the standard mean-field result used in the literature~\eqref{eq:Ds_mf} (with the exception of Refs.~\onlinecite{Huhtinen2022} and~\onlinecite{Chan2022a}).
 The difference is in the paramagnetic current-current response function~\eqref{eq:chi_grpa}, which has the form typical of the random phase approximation~\eqref{eq:chi_rpa}.
-This is an example of how formulating mean-field theory in terms of the density matrix can be advantageous for analytical calculations since our derivation of Eq.~\eqref{eq:main_Ds_GRPA} is very transparent.
-Our result could be useful for solving the problems encountered when evaluating the superfluid weight in multiband/multiorbital systems, in particular when flat band are present, which have been pointed out in Refs.~\onlinecite{Chan2021} and~\onlinecite{Huhtinen2022}.
-A general lesson is that it is better to compute observables by taking the full derivatives of the mean-field grand potential rather than replacing the many-body Hamiltonian with the mean-field one in the relevant response function.
-Indeed, the two approaches lead to different results in general.
+This is an example of how formulating mean-field theory in terms of the density matrix can be advantageous for analytical calculations since our derivation of~\eqref{eq:main_Ds_GRPA} is very transparent.
+Our result could be useful for solving the problems encountered when evaluating the superfluid weight in multiorbital systems, in particular when flat bands are present, as pointed out in Refs.~\onlinecite{Huhtinen2022} and~\onlinecite{Chan2022a}.

-From a numerical point of view it is an interesting question whether Eq.~\eqref{eq:main_Ds_GRPA} can be used to compute the superfluid weight with a computational effort that scales linearly with the system size.
-This depends on whether the Jacobian matrix~\eqref{eq:jacobian_1} has matrix elements that decay rapidly with distance, in the same way as the density matrix~\eqref{eq:density_matrix_decay}.
-This is an another interesting question for the future.
+From a numerical point of view it is an interesting question whether~\eqref{eq:main_Ds_GRPA} can be used to compute the superfluid weight with a computational cost that scales linearly with the system size.
+This depends on whether the Jacobian matrix~\eqref{eq:jacobian_1} has matrix elements that decay rapidly with distance, in the same way as the density matrix~\eqref{eq:density_matrix_decay}, another interesting and important question for the future.
+Finally, it would be also important to extend some of our results to include more realistic interactions, such as the retarded electron-phonon interaction, which is responsible for the formation of Cooper pairs in many superconducting materials.
+To this end, it could be interesting to combine, if possible, our formulation with Eliashberg theory, used for superconductors with strong electron-phonon coupling~\cite{Ummarino2017}.

 At a general level we hope that our work will stimulate the adoption of density matrix-based methods in the context of superconductivity.